-The tip I read said to do this in a plastic bag but I didn’t want to nuke food in plastic so I used a glass measuring cup instead and it worked like a charm.
+The tip I read said to do this in a plastic bag but I didn’t want to nuke food in plastic so I did this instead and it worked like a charm.

 The Easy Way to Soften Brown Sugar

-5. Place in microwave on high for 20 seconds.
+Place your covered glass container in the microwave on high for 20 seconds.

-7. Continue this cycle if necessary until all of the large, hard chunks are gone.
+If necessary, repeat the cycle until all of the large, hard chunks are gone.
 I had to do this 3 times for my container.